 It was a thrill and a privilege to sponsor the A D Hollindale Stakes for Attwood Marshall Lawyers.
 With talk of the Prime Minister’s Cup to be scrapped, this may open up the race day being officially the ‘A D Hollindale Stakes Day’.
 This would be an appropriate acknowledgement of the late Allan Hollindale who was a huge contributor to the GCTC in so many ways.
 It was fitting to have Allan’s son Ian Hollindale to assist in the presentation on behalf of the Hollindale family.

 Attwood Marshall are one of the few legal firms who can provide specialist advice in the Thoroughbred Breeding and Racing industry.
-We have senior lawyers who have a lifetime of experience as owners and breeders in the industry Please click here to access our team brochure with details of our professional staff.
+We have senior lawyers who have a lifetime of experience as owners and breeders in the industry.
 We offer a free initial appointment.
 Please contact our Commercial Litigation Department Manager, Amanda Heather on direct line 07 5506 8245, email firstname.lastname@example.org or free call 1800 621 071.